loosolab/FRED/docs/structure.md

 input_type  | input type | The input type for the key value

 The properties 'whitelist' and 'input_type' are specified only for keys that expect direct user input.
-Detailed instructions on how to add the properties for new keys can be found under [Adding keys](add_keys.md).
+Detailed instructions on how to add the properties for new keys can be found under [Add keys](add_keys.md).

 # Included keys